Skip to content

 Final Rule

-Standardize on the release line and path whose public promise you actually want to defend in CI, handoff, and team rollout.
+Standardize only the release line and path whose public promise your team is actually willing to defend in CI, handoff, and rollout.

 Public docs for plugin authors and integrators.